rubymonolith/website/app/content/pages/index.html.md

 That's it!

-## How is it different than other SaaS toolkits?
+## How is it different than other SaaS tool-kits?

-There's a ton of great SaaS toolkits out there like [Jumpstart](https://jumpstartrails.com) and [Bullet Train](https://bullettrain.co), both definitely worth checking out.
+There's a ton of great SaaS tool-kits out there like [Jumpstart](https://jumpstartrails.com) and [Bullet Train](https://bullettrain.co), both definitely worth checking out.
 Most SaaS frameworks focus on giving you a bunch of features all at once, which can make it harder to think clearly about what you want to build.

 Monolith takes a different approach and gives you what you need when you need it.
 It guides you along the way in both technical, marketing, and promotional matters.